Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 Benefits:

-• Effective Climate Tool: Directly tackles carbon leakage.
+• Effective Climate Tool: Directly prevents carbon leakage and ensures global decarbonisation.

 • Promotes Innovation: Drives investment in low-carbon technologies globally.